Azure/Communication/README.md

 | Feature Requests | [Ideas](https://feedback.azure.com/d365community/forum/81ff6d2b-0c25-ec11-b6e6-000d3a4f0858)                     |
 | Questions & Bugs | [Q&A](https://docs.microsoft.com/answers/topics/azure-communication-services.html) or [Azure Support](https://docs.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request) |

+## ❤️ Feedback

+We appreciate your feedback and energy helping us improve our services.
+[If you've tried the service, please give us feedback through this survey](https://microsoft.qualtrics.com/jfe/form/SV_8JvVZVwalMj3xpY).

+If you'd like to submit feature requests please submit them to our [board on Azure Feedback](https://feedback.azure.com/d365community/forum/81ff6d2b-0c25-ec11-b6e6-000d3a4f0858).

 ## SDKs

 Azure Communication Services is conceptually organized into nine areas.
 Most areas have fully open-sourced SDKs programmed against published REST APIs that you can use directly over the Internet.
 Development of Web Calling and Chat client applications can be accelerated by [Azure Communication Services UI libraries](https://azure.github.io/communication-ui-library).
 The UI library provides production-ready UI components that you can drop into your applications.